redguava/cliniko-api/sections/products.md

 **Resources**
 * ```PUT /products/:id``` update a product

 **IMPORTANT:** Stock level cannot be updated with this request.
-Please use create stock adjustments entry point to modify product stock level.
+Please use create stock adjustment to modify product stock level.

 **Example Request**
 ```shell